 We identify all rights and obligations of the involved parties, the relevant clauses and their possible interpretations and the project claim management procedures we have to comply with.
 The following diagram shows a general project claim management procedure.

 We note that there must be at least notifications of the event itself and of the impact that event would have.
-Certainly, we should find these notifications in our collection of records.
+Certainly, we should find these notifications in our collection of project records.

 There will be records available that refer to the problem situation which is under dispute.
 Each one of these records or documents should hold the date when it was created.
 This gives us a time line of the chain of events and the correspondence about them.
-Possible records are:
+Possible project records are:

 Most important result of this step is a clearly structured list, the so called time line of all records and documents relevant to the claim case.
 This list, in turn, forms an essential building block of the evidence of the claim and of project claim management in general.
 Here, we give an example illustrating a structured procedure that helps us to put this list together.

-hold as evidence, no assumptions and no conclusions.
+Please note that the time line of a claim case contains only relevant project records that hold as evidence, no assumptions and no conclusions.
 We continue discussing this case in sub-section Project Claim Analysis.

 Before we enter the escalation of the claim settlement procedure as it is laid down in the contract we always try to negotiate with the involved parties in order to find the most feasible solution.
 This negotiation needs a strategy which we only can prepare after obtaining a clear understanding of the underlying contracts with their possible interpretations and the available records.
 The claim strategy depends on our answers to the following questions: